silkimen/cordova-plugin-advanced-http/README.md

     });

 ### post<a name="post"></a>
 Execute a POST request.
-Takes a URL, parameters, and headers.
+Takes a URL, data, and headers.

 #### success
 The success function receives a response object with 3 properties: status, data, and headers.
 Status is the HTTP response code.
 Data is the response from the server as a string.
 Headers is an object with the headers.
 Here's a quick example: